Force over Distance: Chapter 16

 Young slept in the infirmary again that night.

 He woke at 0730, when TJ brought him breakfast.
-Young ate it, sitting in the gurney he’d slept in, scanning Rush’s mind for any indication the scientist was anywhere close to consciousness.
+Young ate it, sitting on the gurney he’d slept in, scanning Rush’s mind for signs the scientist was anywhere close to consciousness.
 He got nothing other than the echo of the chair.

-He cleaned himself up, grabbed the laptop TJ had left for him, and boosted himself onto the edge of Rush’s gurney.
-He figured he might as well start reviewing the science team’s paperwork.
+He cleaned himself up, grabbed the laptop TJ’d left for him, and boosted himself onto the edge of Rush’s gurney.
+He figured he might as well review the Science Team’s paperwork.
 Volker and Brody had started a collaborative draft of a formal report on the charred and twisted Time Loop Device.
 Young scanned through it, noting that Eli had made only one modification so far, which was to strike through the words “Time Loop Device” every time they appeared, and replace them with his preferred name.

 “Sergeant.”
-Young shut his laptop.
-He lifted his eyebrows at Eli.
+Young shut his laptop and gave Eli a pointed look.
 “Demonic Delorian?
 Seriously?
-That’s what you want to call it?”
+That’s what you wanna call it?”

-“Just—let me have this,” Eli whispered, his eyes shut.
+“Just—let me have this,” Eli whispered, closing his eyes.
 “I never get to name anything.”

-“You name shit all the time,” Greer said, looking meaningfully at the kino that trailed behind Eli.
+“You name shit all the time.”
+Greer eyed the kino trailing Eli.

 Young snorted.

 Young sighed.
-He looked over at Rush, who was still thoroughly sedated.
+He glanced at Rush, who was still out cold.
 “Could be worse, I guess.”

 “So it can pretty much always be worse,” Eli said, “as I have come to realize.”